kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/thanos.md

 ## Add scraping and alerting rules to monitor thanos itself

-To monitor thanos effectively, we must scrape the thanos components and define some alertmanager rules to get alerted when Thanos is not working well.
+To monitor Thanos effectively, we must scrape the Thanos components and define some Prometheus alerting rules to get notified when Thanos is not working correctly.
 Below sections outline changes in `prometheus` section of `values.yaml` to enable such scraping and alerting for Thanos components.

 ### Scraping config
-Add below `scraping` configuration to scrape the thanos sidecar as well as various thanos components deployed via helm chart.
+Add below `scraping` configuration to scrape the Thanos sidecar as well as various Thanos components deployed via helm chart.

 ```yaml
 prometheus: